 The history of Hemp

-Christopher Columbus brought Hemp seeds from Europe to North America so if they got ship wrecked along the way, the crew would have a food source of food.
+Christopher Columbus brought Hemp seeds from Europe to North America so if they got ship wrecked along the way, the crew would have a source of food they could grow.
 Christopher Columbus traded with the Indians and provided them with Hemp seeds to grow crops.

 Before the 1930s Hemp oil (psychoactive Cannabis) extracts were used to treat everything from menstrual cramps to migraine headaches and even cancer.
 Hemp is making a huge come back...again.
 As people learn of it's usages and that the plant is not evil and scary as we were led to believe from 1930 to present day.
 The U.S. banned Cannabis / Hemp production in 1937 because Hemp was in direct competition with greedy industrialists.
 Hemp threatened the pharmaceutical, oil, paper and textile industries.